 Americans are constantly checking their email.
-In fact, a whopping 89 percent of people check their email daily, according to a study by Fluent.
+In fact, a whopping 99% of people check their email daily, according to a study by Mailbutler.
 So, marketing to your accounting customers by email is a must.
 Need more convincing?
 Check out these statistics:

 Finally, tap into the analytics tools your email marketing service provides.
 You’d be amazed at what you can find out—from who opened what email when, and what they clicked on, to which emails drove the most sales or generated the most engagement.